mariano-f-r/parse_rc_ibus/README.md

 When writing an issue, follow these guidelines:

--**Bug Reports**: Prefix your issue with "BUG:".
+- **Bug Reports**: Prefix your issue with "BUG:".
 Please describe steps to reproduce, and include which features failed.
--**Feature Requests**: Prefix your issue with "FEATURE:".
+- **Feature Requests**: Prefix your issue with "FEATURE:".
 Please describe in detail how you want your proposed feature to work.
 Also include code snippets of how you want it to work if possible.
 If you are requesting that a feature be changed, include how you want the new version of the feature to work.

 ## License